 - Some will bemoan the relative lack of drum machine options but the ability to carve deep, resonating rhythms from those options will more than compensate.

 - Analog is what it is so if you’ve been spoiled by the all-you-can-imagine digital buffet you may find it wanting.

 Novation Circuit Groove Box

-If there’s one common thread that runs through people’s reasons for avoiding or abandoning drum machines it’s this: they can be difficult to master if you’re not naturally tech savvy.
-Novation has apparently heard the cry of the frustrated drum machinist because their Circuit Groove Box doesn’t require a degree in electrical engineering with a minor in funkadelia to master.
+If there’s one common thread that runs through people’s reasons for avoiding or abandoning drum machines it’s this: they can be difficult to master if you’re not naturally tech-savvy.
+Novation has heard the cry of the frustrated drum machinist because their Circuit Groove Box doesn’t require a degree in electrical engineering with a minor in funkadelia to master.

-From a performance standpoint the Circuit Groove Box provides robust delay and reverb effects and 32 slots for saving your sessions.
-It also allows you to import your own custom samples and integrate them in myriad ways.
+From a performance standpoint, the Circuit Groove Box provides robust delay and reverb effects and 32 slots for saving your sessions.
+It also allows you to import your custom samples and integrate them in myriad ways.
 On the downside, memory is somewhat limited.
 But that’s pretty much par for the course for a machine of this price.
 And the speaker it comes with will leave those with a keen ear for sonic detail shaking their head.
-But if you’re looking for an easy to use entry level drum machine we would heartily recommend the Groove Box.
+But if you’re looking for an easy-to-use entry-level drum machine we would heartily recommend the Groove Box.